samwillis/d2ts/README.md

-# Differential Dataflow in TypeScript
+# D2TS - Differential Dataflow in TypeScript

-A TypeScript implementation of [differential dataflow](https://github.com/MaterializeInc/differential)

-## Overview

-Differential dataflow is a powerful data-parallel programming framework that enables incremental computations over changing input data.
-This implementation provides:
+D2TS is a TypeScript implementation of [differential dataflow](https://github.com/MaterializeInc/differential) - a powerful data-parallel programming framework that enables incremental computations over changing input data.

-- Core differential dataflow operators (map, filter, join, reduce, etc.)
-- Support for iterative computations
-- Incremental updates with partially ordered versions
-- Optional SQLite backend for state management and restartability
+You can use D2TS to build data pipelines that can be executed incrementally, meaning you can process data as it comes in, and only recompute the parts that have changed.
+This could be as simple as remapping data, or as complex as performing a full join combining two datasources where one is a computed aggregate.

+D2TS can be used in conjunction with [ElectricSQL](https://electric-sql.com) to build data pipelines on top os "Shape Streams" that can be executed incrementally.

+A D2TS pipe is also fully type safe, inferring the types at each step of the pipeline, and supports auto-complete in your IDE.

 ## Key Features